 John P. Richardson Jr. Violin Scholarship

-The John P. Richardson Jr. Memorial Scholarship is to support students studying violin or viola at the Indiana University School of Music with a preference to a graduate from Oberlin Conservatory.
+The John P. Richardson Jr. Memorial Scholarship is awarded to students studying violin or viola at the Indiana University Jacobs School of Music with preference given to graduates of Oberlin Conservatory.